MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.canon.controlledonint.md

 Package: [Microsoft.Quantum.Standard](https://nuget.org/packages/Microsoft.Quantum.Standard)

-Returns a unitary operator that applies an oracle on the target registerif the control register state corresponds to a specified positive integer.
+Returns a unitary operator that applies an oracle on the target registerif the control register state corresponds to a specified nonnegative integer.

 ```qsharp
 function ControlledOnInt<'T> (numberState : Int, oracle : ('T => Unit is Adj + Ctl)) : ((Qubit[], 'T) => Unit is Adj + Ctl)